DeClercqJan/vettige_vrijdag_temporary/README.md

 How to run

+0. globally, install the wkhtmlimage binary for your system's architecture (amd64 e.g.).
+Note that, locally, the knsp snappy bundle gets installed.
+Both are needed
-1. fill out variables in .env files\
+1. fill out variables in .env files
 1.1 if using example data, set database name to vettige_vrijdag\
 1.2 if using example data set .env.local variables as such:
 ICON_DIRECTORY=%kernel.project_dir%/public/uploads/icons